Skip to main content

 • Notify the tenant at least 24 hours before the intended entry.

-• Notify the tenant before lease termination.
+• Notify the renter before lease termination.

 • Return part or all of the deposit, less any allowable deductions.